oscarciceri/MininetFed/docs/en/Futher-informations.md

 - scikit-learn
 - matplotlib

-**Note**, this script also includes the necessary dependencies to instantiate a trainer (e.g., tensorflow, keras) in order to analyze the data distribution between clients.
-Therefore, if it is necessary to include some new dependencies for the implementation of a new Trainer (e.g., pytorch), they will also need to be included in the analysis tool's dependencies if you want to analyze the class distribution of this trainer.
-In this case, you must add the new dependency to the _requirements.txt_ file inside the **/analysis** directory, delete the _/env_analysis_ directory and create it again using the script creation env of the analyzer.
+**Attention**, this script also includes the necessary dependencies to instantiate a trainer (e.g., tensorflow, keras) in order to make the analysis of data distribution between clients.
+Therefore, if it is necessary to include some new dependency for the implementation of a new Trainer (e.g., pytorch), it will be necessary to add it also to the analysis tool dependencies if you want to perform the analysis of class distribution of that trainer.
+In this case, it is necessary to add the new dependency to the _requirements.txt_ file within the /analysis folder, delete the _/env_analysis_ folder and create again that using the script of env creation of the analyzer.

----

-## Env Script de Análise

-The main dependencies are as follows:

-- pandas
-- scikit-learn
-- matploylib